fotoente/MIsskey-ebooks-bot/README.md

 Then, simply run `docker-compose up` to start the app, or `docker-compose up -d` to start the bot in detached mode!

+You can find the bot on Dockerhub just use `docker pull fotoente/misskey-ebooks-bot:latest`

 ## Configuration
 Following things can be edited:
 |Name|Values|Explanation|